jjdelacruz1/Phase1Project/README.md

 - Saving the user's search term on one page and rendering the results on another
 - Looking into why the search wasn't working on the results page, while it works fine on the homepage
 - Assign the submit button to the user's enter key
-- Lock in 'happy hour' parameter
+- Hard code 'happy hour' parameter

-Customizing the Mapbox API required clever thinking:
+Customizing the Mapbox API required heavy research for implementation:
 - Returning to cleared state for map markers
 - Removing default behaviors like zooming on scroll
 - Map markers reactive to mouse hovers